Predictia/AQUA/docs/sphinx/source/other_components.rst

 if no other option is provided, will adapt colorbar, title and labels to the attributes of the input DataArray.

+The function is built on top of the ``cartopy`` and ``matplotlib`` libraries, and it is possible to customize the plot with many options, including a different projection.

 In the following example we plot an sst map from the first timestep of ERA5 reanalysis:

 .. code-block:: python